 CSUDH shares your commitment to supporting your students' success, and encouraging more high school students to attend university.

-In August, students and high schools will receive EAP results.
+By August, students and high schools will receive the CAASPP EAP results.
 The results will indicate a student’s readiness for college-level English-language arts and mathematics.
-Students who receive a ready status are eligible to enroll in college level courses at the CSU or a participating California Community College.
-Students who receive a ready-conditional status may clear their conditional status by completing a CSU EAP approved senior year experience (SYE).
-Approved SYE may be found at www.csusuccess.org.
-Students who do not intend to participate in a SYE must take the CSU Placement Test (ELM and/or EPT) by the campus recommended date.
+Students who receive a Standard Exceeded status are eligible to enroll in college-level courses at the CSU or a participating California Community College.
+Students who receive a Standard Met (conditional status) may clear their conditional status by completing a CSU EAP approved senior year experience (SYE).
+Students who do not intend to participate in a SYE must take the CSU Placement Test by the campus recommended date.

-Student EAP results will be shared with the CSU only for those students who gave permission to release the results to the CSU during the exam.
+Student CAASPP EAP results will be shared with the CSU only for those students who gave permission to release the results to the CSU during the exam.
 Students who did not release their results, must contact each CSU to give permission for their CAASPP EAP results to be retrieved.
 It is the student's responsibility to do so or take the CSU Placement Test.

 If you are a high school counselor, we encourage you to tell your 11th graders about Early Assessment Program (EAP) and the benefits of taking the EAP test.